21 Things to Know Before Moving to Atlanta, GA [2024]

 4. Atlanta Weather is Mostly Fabulous

 Atlanta summers are hot, y'all.
-But the rest of the seasons are enviable.
-Fall is warm enough for hiking and eating outdoors with fall foliage at your feet.
+(But never call it “Hotlanta” unless you want to be roasted by locals.)
+The rest of the seasons are enviable, though.
+Fall is balmy enough for hiking and eating outdoors, and you’ll still see beautiful fall foliage throughout all of its many trees.

-Summer is hot, humid, and temperatures can soar towards 100 degrees.
+Meanwhile, the summer is hot, sticky and humid, with temperatures that can soar above 100 degrees.
 The good news is central air blasts from every corner of the city.
-It’s also the norm to find swimming pools on the rooftops of premier apartment complexes.
+It’s a good idea to find swimming pools on the rooftops of premier apartment complexes.

 World of Coca Cola Museum in Atlanta